We've got a great variety of new non-fiction books for kids and teens. First up, kids non-fiction, followed by non-fiction for older kids and teens.

 Most eight-year-olds are about five times as tall as this book . . . but only half as tall as an ostrich, which is half as tall as a giraffe . . . twenty times smaller than a California Redwood!
 How do they compare to the tallest buildings?
 To Mt.
 Everest?
 To stars, galaxy clusters, and . . . the universe?

 Jason Chin, the award-winning author and illustrator of Grand Canyon has once again found a way to make a complex subject--size, scale and almost unimaginable distance--accessible and understandable to readers of all ages.
-Meticulously researched and featuring the highly detailed artwork for which he is renowned, this is How Much ia Million for the new millenium, sure to be an immediate hit with kids looking for an engaging way to delve into perspective, astronomy, and astrophysics.
+Meticulously researched and featuring the highly detailed artwork for which he is renowned, this is How Much is a Million for the new millenium, sure to be an immediate hit with kids looking for an engaging way to delve into perspective, astronomy, and astrophysics.
 Curious readers will love the extensive supplementary material included in the back of the book."
 (From the publisher, Neal Porter Books/Holiday House)

 "A perfect tool for young readers as they grow into the leaders of tomorrow, Veronica Chambers's inspiring collection of profiles -- along with Senator Cory Booker's stirring foreword -- will inspire readers of all ages to stand up for what's right.